Rooders/MarkdownComp/ARR-June-Response.md

 ## Response for Reviewer 3

-We sincerely appreciate your comments in the April and June review circles These comments are invaluable for further perfecting this work.
+We sincerely appreciate your comments in the April and June review circles.
+These comments are invaluable for further perfecting this work.
 Our response in this review round as follows:

 **Q**: The datasets are pretty small.
 It is still unclear whether concatenation-based approaches would catch up to the proposed approach on larger datasets.
 The appendix (I) includes some experiments with moderately larger training sets, but these are still far from production-level scale.